spamhamneggs/FinalProjectCOMP6577/bluesky-user-classifier/README.md

   --strong_threshold_furry 0.0051
 ```

-The script will fetch the user's recent posts, classify each one using the LLM (with continuous scoring), and determine a final classification based on the most confident prediction.
+The script will fetch the user's recent posts, classify each one using the LLM (with continuous scoring and context), and determine a final classification based on the most confident prediction.

 ## Configuration